skhavari/cheddardog/README.md

 # cheddardog

-Download recent transactions from you financial institutions
+Download transactions from you financial institutions, save them in a json file

 ### Supports